Skip to content

 Answer: Tea.
 Specifically from Camellia sinensis, the same plant for black, green, white, and oolong tea.

-End round 1 by reading the round leader’s score.
+Close round 1 by reading the leader’s score out loud.
 Set the tone: confidence, not pressure.
-Round 2 hits the flow band.
+Round 2 walks them into the flow band.

 Round 2: 22 Music and Pop Culture Questions (Target: 55 to 60% Accuracy)

-LearnClash round 2 hits the flow band with 22 music and pop culture questions across 4 decades.
-Target accuracy is 55 to 60%, the band where engagement peaks.
-Mix decades so no single team dominates: 80s, 90s, 2000s, 2010s, plus 2020s.
-Use songs, films, sitcoms, and one chart-record stat to keep the round textured.
+LearnClash round 2 drops the room into the flow band with 22 music and pop culture questions spanning four decades.
+Target accuracy is 55 to 60%, right where engagement peaks.
+Spread the decades so no single team runs the table: 80s, 90s, 2000s, 2010s, and a little 2020s.
+Rotate songs, films, sitcoms, and one chart-record stat so the round never settles into a rut.

 22 round 2 music and pop culture categories spanning 4 decades: Blinding Lights 2020, Nevermind 1991, Thriller 1982, Breaking Bad, Millennium Falcon, Up balloons, House of the Dragon, Old Town Road 19 weeks, Heath Ledger Joker, Titanic, Abbey Road, BTS Dynamite, Frozen Idina Menzel, Terminator, Parasite Bong Joon-ho, Parks and Recreation Pawnee, Lorde Pure Heroine, Back to the Future DeLorean, Miles Davis trumpet, Backstreet Boys, Avengers Endgame, Moana Figure 4: 22 round 2 prompts span 80s through 2020s.
 Mix decades so no single team dominates.